UFC 282: Blachowicz vs. Ankalaev: Predictions & Analysis

 A few statistical edges stand out.
 Curtis throws significantly more leather — a 2.6 sig. strike per minute gap.
 Buckley is far more active with takedowns, averaging 1.6 more per 15 minutes.
 Buckley has tighter striking defense, making opponents miss more often.

-**The Pick: Joaquin Buckley over Chris Curtis.** The model gives Buckley a slight nod at 55% — this could easily go either way.
-Notably, the betting market has Curtis at 38% implied while our model sees 45% — a 6-point disagreement that could signal value.
+The Pick: Joaquin Buckley over Chris Curtis.
+The model gives Buckley a slight nod at 59% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Billy Quarantillo vs Alexander Hernandez